 We had gone off the beaten track and just as confused as the Monks were with us being there, so were we confused in thinking this was Wat Tham Sua.
 Whoever it definitely was worth the view of this huge and ancient cave.

 Back on the road and letting our not so comprehensive Thailand Google maps guide us we were stopped by an elderly Thai lady inside the Krabi sports and training grounds behind the Krabi stadium.
 With our ability to communicate with gestures, a lot of pointing limited English on her part, less Thai on our part and our Google map she told us to go back and try again.

-Eventually after a few minutes we found the correct road that leads to Wat Tham Sua, which is much bigger and hosts a lot of visitors.
-Navigating our small scooter between the large busses filled with school children we found a shady spot and parked at the entrance.
+Eventually, after a few minutes, we found the correct road that leads to Wat Tham Sua, which is much bigger and hosts a lot of visitors.
+Navigating our small scooter between the large buses filled with school children we found a shady spot and parked at the entrance.

 Making our journey up the mountain to the big golden Buddha we were reminded by a signboard that it is a startling 1237 stairs to the top.

 With some stairs more than a foot high and very narrow, it soon dawned on us that it was more like climbing up a ladder.
 Going up is quite a workout but a lot of fun as everybody encourages everyone, even though the language was a big barrier a smile here and a nod there was enough to keep going.

 Climbing the 1237 stairs is no easy feat and at about 300 stairs, resting becomes mandatory for every 30 steps thereafter and at 800 it feels like you have been climbing forever.
 It took us more than an hour to reach the summit, sweaty and tired, although some people have done it in less than ½ hour.

 The view at the top and the large golden Buddha is simply amazing.
 Visitors have a spectacular 360 degrees view of the surrounding valleys.
 We spent about an hour taking pictures and staring in awe at the beauty around us.